 Compensation Plans, in General

-Every organization of lawyers must develop a compensation plan in order to deal with this complex matter.
-Any organization which is unable to develop a plan understood by all will eventually find itself in trouble.
+Every organization of lawyers must develop a compensation plan.
+But any organization which is unable to develop a plan understood by all will eventually find itself in trouble.

 A compensation plan must recognize the needs for equity of the lawyers, the economics of the enterprise, the competitive factors of the labor market, and the goals and objectives of the organization.
 A plan which is satisfactory now may be inadequate next year.
-The compensation plan should be promulgated only after objectives have been carefully considered and the essential features of the plan worked out.
+The compensation plan should be implemented only after objectives are carefully considered and the essential features of the plan worked out.

-The compensation plan should be developed after broad consultation with those affected, and then well disseminated and understood.
+The compensation plan should be developed after broad consultation with those affected, and then well cirulated and understood.

-The whole purpose is to let the work in the office flow where it will be done best, most quickly, and at lowest cost.
-The man having too much business must not be afraid to part with it, he must be encouraged to do so, and when he does so, the system must protect his natural and proper interest in the case and the fruits thereof.
+The whole purpose is to let the work in the office flow where it’ll serve best, most quickly, and at lowest cost.
+The associate having too much business must not be afraid to part with it, and should be encouraged to do so.
+And when he does so, the system should protect his natural and proper interest and the money it brings.